Fiat Fiasa engine

-Designed by Aurelio Lampredi, the Fiasa engine first appeared in the Brazilian-built Fiat 147 in September 1976, and shortly afterwards in the 'Series 2' version of the Fiat 127.
-The name Fiasa is a portmanteau of "Fiat Automóveis S.A.", for whom it was developed.
+Fiasa is a car engine produced by Italian manufacturer Fiat.
+Designed by Aurelio Lampredi, the name Fiasa is a portmanteau of "Fiat Automóveis S.A.", for whom it was developed.
+It first appeared in the Brazilian-built Fiat 147 in September 1976, and shortly afterwards in the 'Series 2' version of the Fiat 127.
 The in-line four-cylinder engine has five main bearings, a cast iron block with an aluminium cylinder-head with belt-driven overhead camshafts actuating the valves.
 The engine remained in production until 2001 in Latin America, and also provided the basis for a diesel version (never sold in Brazil, where it was built, as that country did not allow diesel passenger cars).

 The capacity was initially 1049 cc, but Lampredi designed the engine to be suited for a considerably longer stroke.
 Sizes eventually ranged between 994 and 1497 cc.
 The last versions of this engine to be built was a 1.5-litre, dedicated-ethanol version developed in Brazil that served the Fiat Uno and its derivatives, and later yet the Fiat Palio (both the hatch and the Weekend) until 2001.